A Broad Overview of Video Caption Editor

 Forgetting to Save Progress

-An easily preventable mistake in Video Caption Editor workflows is losing hours of work due to:
+An easily avoidable mistake in Video Caption Editor workflows is losing hours of work due to:

 - Software Crashes: Minimize risk by periodically saving.